edeno/edeno/fun.md

 ## Hiking

 I am an avid hiker and backpacker.
-I have completed the John Muir Tral and all of the New Hampshire 4000 footers.
+I have completed the [John Muir Trail](https://en.wikipedia.org/wiki/John_Muir_Trail) and all 48 of the [New Hampshire 4000 footers](http://4000footers.com/nh.shtml).

 Here are some routes I have enjoyed: